The Marriage Ref (American TV series): Reviews

 The Marriage Ref received an overwhelmingly negative reception from television critics.
 It currently receives a 41 out of 100 on Metacritic based on 11 reviews.
 According to the news agency, Reuters, the television program received "scathing reviews".
 An analysis of reviews in The Guardian noted that The Marriage Ref, "has been so thoroughly panned by critics its future looks in doubt even before it begins."
-A review of the program on National Public Radio called the television show "painfully bad"; the reviewer commented, "I was optimistic that I'd be writing something of the 'Don't assume this show is terrible' variety.
+Linda Holmes of National Public Radio called the show "painfully bad" and commented, "I was optimistic that I'd be writing something of the 'Don't assume this show is terrible' variety.
 But it's ... terrible."
 The newspaper The Star Ledger described it as "heinous", and called it an "ugly, unfunny, patronizing mess".
 The New York Times called the show "funny, despite a cheesy game show premise".
 A review by Entertainment Weekly called the program "silly fun", and commented, "The Marriage Ref exists to permit the celebrity judges to comment amusingly on the cases to be adjudicated."
 An analysis in Variety magazine characterized the program as "a breezy, inexpensive approach to comedy that brought to mind the panel shows of yesteryear".
 The Wall Street Journal characterized the show as a "panel" form of game show, commenting, "The concept is essentially a re-jiggering of a genre staple of television's halcyon days: the 'panel' game show".

 A commentary on the show in Time magazine commented that The Marriage Ref was "the most God-awful mishmash of a comedy-variety show".
 Time gave it an F, as did The A.V.
 Club who noted how confused the premise of the show is claiming that the pilot "safely toe[s] the line between all of [its] options and never commit[s] to one of them."
 A reviewer for TV.com commented, "The Marriage Ref may be the worst television I've seen in awhile [sic]."
 The review concluded that the program was an "atrocity" and, "a pathetic half-hour that's edited to hell, results in meaningless resolutions, features the worst animated intro of all-time, and is just plain uncomfortable to watch".